 US Army Customers

-Binary has been supporting the U.S. Army for over 10 years across our practice areas, including financial management, enterprise architecture, program management, and cybersecurity.
-Binary continues to work with commands in the U.S. and worldwide, consistently producing outcomes quickly and cost-effectively.
+Binary has been supporting the U.S. Army for over 10 years across our practice areas, including financial management, enterprise architecture, data analytics, program management, and cybersecurity.
+Binary continues to work with commands and units in the U.S. and worldwide, consistently producing outcomes quickly and cost-effectively.
 Some of Binary's successes include:

 Army Assistant Secretary of the Army Financial Management & Comptroller